AdmitHub/heroku-auto-ssl/README.md

 After `deploy_cert()` has expanded `args` out into multiple hook specific variables (domain, key files, cert file, full chain file, chain file, and timestamp) the program attempts to load Heroku App Ids from the environment variable `HEROKU_APP_IDS` (Which is set in the `config` file).
 This is done via the `get_heroku_app_ids()` function.
-This function basically lazy loads a JSON array from the environment variable `HEROKU_APP_IDS`.
-Then the program runs:
+This function lazy loads a JSON array from the environment variable `HEROKU_APP_IDS`.
+Next the program runs:
 ```bash
 heroku certs:update <cert file> <key file> --app <heroku app id> --confirm <heroku app id>
 ```